Normansville, New York: History

-In 1910, much of the boundary between Albany and Bethlehem was moved south to the Normans Kill.
+In 1910, much of the boundary between the city of Albany and the town of Bethlehem was moved south to the Normans Kill.
 This change split Normansville between the city of Albany and the town of Bethlehem.
 Prior to this annexation, the children of Normansville attended a small school (Bethlehem District Number 11) in Normansville on the Delaware Turnpike.
 After the annexation, those Normansville children whose homes were now located in Albany attended the Albany city schools, and the Normansville children remaining in the town of Bethlehem continued to attend school in District 11.
 Due to the annexation and the loss of a large amount of the taxable land, District 11 was consolidated into neighboring District Number 7 in 1919.

 In 1929, Delaware Avenue was rerouted and a longer, higher highway bridge called the Normanskill Viaduct was built across the top of the Normans Kill ravine.
 The Normanskill Viaduct allowed commuters to pass between Bethlehem and Albany along Delaware Avenue without driving into the ravine where Normansville was located.

-In the 1980s and 1990s, several changes occurred in the area that had been known as Normansville.
+In the 1980s and 1990s, several changes occurred in the area known as Normansville.
 In 1986, the original yellow brick turnpike was paved over.
 In 1987, the Town of Bethlehem closed the Rockefeller Road Bridge due to safety concerns.
 Rockefeller Road was connected to Kenwood Avenue by way of a 1914 bridge over the (now-abandoned) Delaware and Hudson Railroad tracks.
 The closure of the bridge was supported by the Normansville Neighborhood Association due to a desire to prevent drivers from using Rockefeller Road as a shortcut between Kenwood and Delaware Avenues.
 In January 1990, the Old Normans Kill Bridge was closed to vehicular traffic.
 In the 1990s, the Normanskill Viaduct was dismantled and replaced by a new bridge 50 feet upstream.

+As of 2015, the area on the Albany side and on the Bethlehem side of the Normans Kill at the Delaware Avenue crossing was still known as Normansville.
+The Normans Kill remained a boundary between Albany and Bethlehem.

+As of July 2026, Normansville is not recognized as a hamlet within the Town of Bethlehem.